I am actively recruiting students

 If you are considering applying for graduate studies and interesting in working with me on topics related to information visualization and human-computer interaction, then please give the prospective students section below a read before contacting me.

-I am actively seeking talented MSc and PhD researchers for projects in the area of interactive data visualization, human-computer interaction, ubiquitous computing and/or visual data science.
+I am actively seeking talented graduate students for projects in the area of interactive data/information visualization, human-computer interaction, ubiquitous computing and/or visual data science.
+I am currently mostly looking for PhD students.

 You wil work directly with me in a collaborative and interdisciplinary environment.
 I am open to any research idea related to my expertise and interests, and I welcome applicants from a wide range of disciplines, including Computer Science, Engineering, Design, and Cognitive Science.
 I strongly encourage applicants with multi- and inter-disciplinary backgrounds.
 I am also very interested in co-supervising across departments, and faculties.
 To inquire, simply send me an email at firstname.lastname@example.org with: